jhc13/taggui/README.md

 `Start caption with`: Generated captions will start with this text.

+`Remove tag separators in caption`: If checked, tag separators (commas by default) will be removed from the generated captions.

+`Discourage from caption`: Words or phrases that should not be present in the generated captions.
+You can separate multiple words or phrases with commas (`,`).
+For example, you can put `appears,seems,possibly` to prevent the model from using an uncertain tone in the captions.
+The words may still be generated due to limitations related to tokenization.
+You can escape commas with backslashes (`\,`).

 `Include in caption`: Words or phrases that should be present somewhere in the generated captions.
 You can separate multiple words or phrases with commas (`,`).